getify/You-Dont-Know-JS/async & performance/ch4.md

 ### Input & Output

 A generator function is a special function with the new processing model we just alluded to.
-But it's still a function, which means it still has some basic tenets that haven't changed -- namely, that it still accepts arguments, and that it can still return a value.
+But it's still a function, which means it still has some basic tenets that haven't changed -- namely, that it still accepts arguments (aka "Input"), and that it can still return a value (aka "Output").

 ```js
 function *foo(x,y) {